Women in Switzerland: Employment

 Women face significant struggles with regards to work for pay.
 Although most women are employed, many are so on a part-time basis or in marginal employment.
 The view that women, especially married women, should not work full-time remains prevalent.
 Among the OECD, only the Netherlands has more women working part-time.
 Although the law no longer requires the husband's consent for a wife's work, in job interviews women are often asked for it.
 Taxation penalizing dual-income families exists in some cantons.
 The OECD has stated that "The lack of family-friendly policy and workplace support makes it very difficult for many Swiss parents, usually mothers, to combine work and family life".
 The OECD has also urged Switzerland to end the practice of irregular and interrupted school hours which makes it difficult for mothers to work; and to revise its tax and supplementary benefits policies.
 Despite all these, women have a legal right to work and to not be discriminated in the workforce, under the 1996 equality law.
 In 2005, paid maternity leave was introduced in Switzerland, after voters approved it in a referendum.
 Four previous attempts to secure it had previously failed at the ballot box.

 Violence against women

 As in other Western countries, the 1990s and the 21st century saw reforms with regard to laws on domestic violence.
 Marital rape was made illegal in 1992, and since 2004 marital rape is prosecutable ex-officio (meaning it can be prosecuted even if the victim does not file an official complaint).
 Switzerland also ratified the Council of Europe Convention on Action against Trafficking in Human Beings in 2012, and the Istanbul Convention in 2017.

+According to the 2023 UNODC Global Study on Homicide, in 2021, Switzerland was one of only seven countries in the world where women were more likely to be homicide victims than men (at a global level only 19% of homicide victims were women).